-Here is a few that I personally use:
+Here are a few that I personally use:

 Alternative to Twitter:

-Mastodon – This is a decentialised Microblogging service that is on the Fediverse.
-It allows you to follow and interact users that are on different servers (Instances).
+Mastodon – This is a decentralised Microblogging service that is on the Fediverse.
+It allows you to follow and interact with users that are on different servers (Instances).
 Think of it like emailing a Yahoo! user from a Gmail account.

 And with Mastodon having powerful tools for moderation, you can completely block domains from appearing on your instance.

 Gab, which is a far-right micro-blogging service, runs on a forked version of Mastodon and a lot of instances have it blocked.

 There are other micro-blogging services like Mastodon that run on ActivityPub (The tech that does the whole Federation bit) such as Plemora and GNUSocial (GNUSocial is the continuation of StatusNet which ran identi.ca back in the day)